epfl-dlab/WikiHist.html/downloading_the_data_and_supplementary_data/README.md

 This information is extracted from the first revision of every page in the full history dump.
 It is important to note that this the best approximation we can get to resolve if a link was red or blue.
 This is because for example if some page was present in 2010, then the links in other pages that linked to it were blue links, but if this page was later deleted from Wikipedia, then the page will be missing in this JSON, because the page is also missing in the full history dump.

 ## Resolving redirects through time
 Also, as a supplementary dataset, we provide a JSON file containing all the redirects in the full dump history, and how they changed over time.
-The JSON files is a newline-delimited JSON file and the format of the JSON lines is the followoing:
+The JSON files is a newline-delimited JSON file and the format of the JSON lines is the following:
 ```
 {
     "title":"x"